 - Lookup events / concerts and exhibitions on the local scene Google and Facebook and book things in advance.
 It gives you a peace of mind knowing you have few things that don't require you being with someone.
 Moreover it reduces the risk of you ending up lazy on a couch browsing your phone instead of going out and exploring a city.
 Being on your own, means no one is there to motivate you to go out and you might feel reluctant sometimes and choose to stay in your comfort zone.

-- Technology time: Specially if you're visiting for quite a long period, you should try to lookup prior to your trip by several months the meetup groups on meetup.com for that city, follow them to get a pulse of how trustworthy and fun they are, and just join them!
+- Meeting Groups: Specially if you're visiting for quite a long period, you should try to lookup prior to your trip by several months the meetup groups on meetup.com for that city, follow them to get a pulse of how trustworthy and fun they are, and just join them!
 Another awesome amazing service is Blablacar.
 It's a long distance ridesharing service, connecting drivers with empty seats to people traveling the same way.
 It's available in several cities so far!
 You save money, you see new and unique places without the hassle of a strict bus tour, and you meet people with same interest!

 - Go on Facebook and search for friends who have been to that city, and ask them for recommendations, chances are they know someone there and they will put you in contact with them.
 People love connecting people together!
 It happened to me several times.